 Asset managers, asset owners and wealth managers looking to engage this group of end-investors will need to demonstrate how their investments contribute to measurable real-world impacts.
 An impact-focused approach provides investors with an opportunity to differentiate and strengthen their offerings, to meet growing customer demand for investment products focused on impact.

-Responsible Investing Includes Impact and ESG Risk
+Sustainable Investing Includes Impact and ESG Risk

-There is growing recognition that in a truly robust and credible responsible investing strategy, investment processes should consider the impacts of investee companies as well as their ESG risks.
+There is growing recognition that in a truly robust and credible sustainable investing strategy, investment processes should consider the impacts of investee companies as well as their ESG risks.
 Several key factors are driving this change.
 Global standards have increased market expectations for credibility and transparency, stakeholders of all types are scrutinizing financial products for signs of greenwashing, investor preferences are changing, and impact-related regulations are advancing around the world.

 Considering impact as one dimension in investment processes — or integrating it as a strategic focus — helps investors address these factors in unique ways.
-Whether investors plan to use impact as one factor among others or make it the core focus of their investment approach, integrating impact can help deliver more robust and holistic responsible investment strategies for all.
+Whether investors plan to use impact as one factor among others or make it the core focus of their investment approach, integrating impact can help deliver more robust and holistic sustainable investment strategies for all.

 To learn more about impact and how impact-focused investing can support asset managers, asset owners and wealth managers in meeting their diverse goals, download our ebook, Why Impact Matters: Seven Essential Considerations for Investors.